Fuyukai/Reborn-Rebalance/README.rst

 - A small number of moves.
 See the list above.

 - Most gym teams and other major boss teams, excluding most post-game teams.

+  * Notably, a lot of boss teams have been moved up to the level cap instead of sitting three to four levels below it.

 - A small amount of encounter table tweaks.